 Why Drama?

 Theatrical and dramatic training prepares students for a life of confidence and success.
-From the challenges of rehearsals to overcoming stage-fright, each step in the journey from apprentice actor to master thespian pushes a child to become a stronger, self-reliant, and confident version of themselves.
+From the challenges of rehearsals to overcoming stage-fright, each step in their journey with us encourages a child to become stronger, more self-reliant, and confident in themselves.

 Skill Building